-Counsellors are often interested in how Focusing might support their therapeutic work.
 This blog stems from my own experiences of bringing Focusing to the counselling room.
-It includes inner processing whilst I am with clients and interventions that can be of benefit.
+It includes inner processing whilst I am with clients and Focusing interventions that can be of benefit.

-At the same time I need to be in touch with my own reality.
+At the same time I need to be aware of my own reality.
 Becoming swept up into the client's world would not be helpful.
 They might be exploring something painful and frightening.
 As their counsellor it is important to be calm and containing as well as empathic.

-Furthermore, it is my intention to be openly myself with my client.
+Congruence ~ I endeavour to be openly myself with clients.
 This is not about talking about my life or personal issues.
-Rather it involves being honest and real, and therefore trustworthy in the relationship, also known as congruence.
-For this I need to have as awareness of my inner experiencing.
+Rather it involves being genuine, honest and real, and therefore trustworthy in the relationship.

 Focusing is the name that Gendlin gives to the process of paying attention to the felt sense and describing it.
 As we find words, sounds and movements that resonate, the felt-sense gains substance and becomes more concrete and clear.
 It can hold a weath of information.
 Often new understandings and insights emerge.

 When something is experienced as a felt-sense and is not clear enough to be put into words it is implicit and at the edge of our awareness.
 Once it has been described and articulated it is explicit and available to us.

 When I notice that very vague feeling inside, I know that something is going on.
 I can let it float by, or I can stay with the feeling.
 Whilst counselling this can simply be a matter of noticing where and how I feel it in my body.
 I might keep returning to the feeling, adding descriptions and noticing any changes.